Xiaoli-Catherine/ChessBots/docs/final.md

 <img width="500" alt="Screenshot 2025-03-19 at 12 11 02 PM" src="https://github.com/user-attachments/assets/12ee1dbb-723d-41c4-9fb9-ae5c74b374b8" />

 #### Qualitative Evaluation
+Our project focuses on using RLBench to train a robot arm for setting up a checkerbot.
+Throughout the development process, we encountered several challenges, made key observations, and refined our approach based on qualitative insights.

 1. Environment Setup & Initial Breakthroughs

 The first major hurdle was setting up the environment on HPC3.
+First, we lacked sudo privileges, so we could not follow the official installation guide.
 Due to system constraints, we had to use Ubuntu 18.04 instead of 20.04, as RLBench’s dependencies required GLIBC 2.29, which was not available on Rocky 8.10 (limited to GLIBC 2.28).
 Additionally, the remote machine had cloning restrictions, forcing us to manually download and install dependencies.
-Without sudo privileges, installation required workarounds, and we ultimately succeeded with guidance from the TA.
+Fortunately, we ultimately succeeded with guidance from the TA.

 To assist future users, we documented the setup process in "[RLBench Setup for HPC3.md](https://github.com/Xiaoli-Catherine/ChessBots/blob/main/RLBench/RLBench%20Setup%20for%20HPC3.md)", which serves as a detailed guide to configuring RLBench on HPC3 efficiently.
 Once the environment was fully operational, we successfully ran a test video, validating our setup and marking our first tangible success.
 The following picture is the screenshot of the RLBench environment test.